devdanny2024/oran-system/frontend/documents/system-implementation-status.md

   - Dashboard-level banner:
     - Shows “Your email is not verified yet” using `emailVerifiedAt` and encourages user to verify; hidden once `emailVerifiedAt` is set.

-- **Customer dashboard & projects**
+- **Customer dashboard, projects & quotes**
   - `/dashboard` – main customer landing (shell).
   - `/dashboard/projects` – lists projects for the logged-in user:
     - Uses `/api/projects` (proxy to backend) and filters by `userId`.
     - Supports simple filter (All / Active / Completed / Onboarding) and sort options.
   - `/dashboard/projects/[id]` – project detail:
-    - Fetches `/api/projects/:id` and shows project info plus onboarding selections and summary.
+    - Fetches `/api/projects/:id` and shows project info, onboarding selections (including stair steps, site address, contact phone), and summary.
+    - Shows a “Quotes for this project” section listing Economy/Standard/Luxury quotes with:
+      - Devices subtotal.
+      - Total labelled as “incl. fees & tax”.
+      - A short note that installation, integration, logistics, miscellaneous and tax are included.
+    - `View & edit quote` CTA opens `/dashboard/quotes/[id]`.
+  - `/dashboard/quotes/[id]` – quote detail:
+    - Loads quote via `/api/quotes/:id` and products via `/api/products`.
+    - Renders full pricing breakdown: devices subtotal, installation, integration, logistics, miscellaneous, tax, and grand total.
+    - Allows editing quantities and adding/removing line items with server-side recalculation.
+    - On hover/tap of an item name, shows a tooltip with the product’s description and image/video when configured.
+    - “Choose this quote” marks it as selected and updates the project status.

 - **Admin area**
   - `app/admin/layout.tsx`: